chrisguttandin/rxjs-broker/README.md

 ### connect(url: string): WebSocketSubject

 The `connect()` method takes an URL as parameter and returns a `WebSocketSubject` which extends the `AnonymousSubject` provided by RxJS.
-It also implements the `IMaskableSubject` interface which adds three additional methods.
+It also implements the `IRemoteSubject` interface which adds two additional methods.
 It gets explained in more detail below.

 ```js
 const webSocketSubject = connect('wss://super-cool-websock.et');